erkin-personal/docs/how-to/manage-network-access.md

 # Manage network access
-NetBird allows administrators to restrict access to resources (peers) by creating access rules and defining what peer groups are permitted to establish connections with one another.
+Netzilo allows administrators to restrict access to resources (peers) by creating access rules and defining what peer groups are permitted to establish connections with one another.
 Rule can allow connections by specific protocol and ports.

 ## Introduction
-A NetBird account comes with a `Default` rule that allows all peers of the account to connect to each other by all protocols, forming a full mesh network.
+A Netzilo account comes with a `Default` rule that allows all peers of the account to connect to each other by all protocols, forming a full mesh network.
 In most cases, this is the desired state for a small network or network that has low-security requirements.
 When you need to restrict access to certain resources that belong to specific users or services within your organization, you can create rules that dictate who can access what.